School Days (video game): Release

 School Days was ported to three other platforms.
-The first of these was by AiCherry, an interactive movie developer, who announced on August 20, 2007, that it had picked up the game for development, releasing it as a four disc DVD game on September 28.
+It was first released by interactive movie developer AICherry on September 28, 2007, as a four disc DVD game.
 That same year, on August 31, Interchannel posted a link on their blog to the official website of School Days L×H, a PlayStation 2 (PS2) port in development by Guyzware, that would be edited of explicit sexual content and fanservice.
-The game was released on January 17, 2008 and assessed by the Computer Entertainment Rating Organization (CERO), Japan's primary video game content rating system, receiving a 15-years-or-older "C" rating for sexual themes and profanity.
+The game was released on January 17, 2008, and assessed by the Computer Entertainment Rating Organization (CERO), Japan's primary video game content rating system, receiving a 15-years-or-older "C" rating for sexual themes and profanity.
 The third and final port was developed by PalaceGame for the PlayStation Portable (PSP).
 After postponing the game on May 11, it was released as four UMDs on June 30, 2010.

-0verflow opened what would become the homepage for School Days HQ on May 21, 2010, a remastering of the original game initially scheduled for release in August.
+0verflow opened what would become the homepage for the remaster School Days HQ on May 21, 2010.
 The site was finished June 3, and on July 16, the game was postponed to September 24.
 A trial was publicly released for download on August 7, and from August 20 to September 28, 0verflow promoted the game.
 Customers who had purchased the original School Days would be given the opportunity to upgrade to HQ for a fee until October 11, by either mailing in their game disc or visiting stores in Akihabara, Osaka or Nagoya.
 Distributors offered collectable phonecards for reservations, and after a second date change on September 10, the game was released October 8.

 On March 3, 2011, 0verflow acknowledged Sekai Project, an unofficial fan translation group, who had reportedly begun localizing School Days in April 2006.
 Partnering with American distributor JAST USA, School Days HQ, uncensored in English, was announced for a North American release on March 11, 2011.
 Development instead continued into 2012, and on May 18, JAST announced that the company had begun taking pre-orders for the Collector's Edition, a bundled release of the game packaged with a keychain and mousepad.
 The company announced weeks later on June 1 that School Days HQ had gone gold.
 Following news on June 26 that the company would exhibit the game at Anime Expo 2012, JAST made an update to the June 1 announcement that School Days HQ had begun shipping.
 The downloadable version of the game was later released on August 6.

+On May 31, 2025, 0verflow announced School Days Remaster is in development to commemorate the original game's 20th anniversary.
+On July 4, 2025, JAST USA announced that it will release the English and Mandarin Chinese versions of School Days Remaster.